CHERIoT-Platform/cheriot-rtos/docs/Interrupts.md

 The scheduler then wakes any threads that are sleeping on that futex.
 A thread that wants to block waiting for an interrupt reads the value of this futex word and then calls `futex_wait` to be notified when the word has been incremented one or more times.

-This mechanism allows multiple threads to wait for the same interrupt and perform different bits of processing, for example a network stack may receive an interrupt to detect that a packet needs handling and a lower-priority thread may record telemetry on the number of packets that have been received.
+This mechanism allows multiple threads to wait for the same interrupt and perform different bits of processing, for example a network stack may receive an interrupt to detect that a packet needs handling and a lower-priority thread may record telemetry on the number of packet interrupts that have been received.

 The `interrupt_futex_get` requests the futex for a particular interrupt.
 This returns a read-only capability that can be read directly to get the number of times that an interrupt has fired and can be used for `futex_wait`.